-Sexual violence and sexual harassment can occur between two children of any age and sex.
+• Sexual violence and sexual harassment can occur between two children of any age and sex.
 It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.

 - Children who are victims of sexual violence and sexual harassment will likely find the experience stressful and distressing.
 This will, in all likelihood, adversely affect their educational attainment.
 Sexual violence and sexual harassment exist on a continuum and may overlap, they can occur online and offline (both physical and verbal) and are never acceptable.
-It is important that all victims are taken seriously and offered appropriate support.
+It is important that all victims are taken seriously, kept safe and not made to feel like they are creating a problem for reporting abuse, sexual violence or sexual harassment, and offered appropriate support.
 Staff should be aware that some groups are potentially more at risk.
-Evidence shows girls, children with SEND and LGBT children are at greater risk. - Staff should be aware of the importance of: - making clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up; - not tolerating or dismissing sexual violence or sexual harassment as "banter", "part of growing up", "just having a laugh" or "boys being boys"; and - challenging behaviours (potentially criminal in nature), such as grabbing bottoms, breasts and genitalia, flicking bras and lifting up skirts.
+Evidence shows girls, children with SEND and LGBT children are at greater risk. - Staff should be aware of the importance of: making clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up; - not tolerating or dismissing sexual violence or sexual harassment as "banter", "part of growing up", "just having a laugh" or "boys being boys"; and

+• challenging behaviours (potentially criminal in nature), such as grabbing bottoms, breasts and genitalia, flicking bras and lifting up skirts.
 Dismissing or tolerating such behaviours risks normalising them.